KivalM/crypto-trader/README.md

 The problem occurs when determining the optimal values for x and y that maximise the profit on the rise and the optimal z and t values that minimise losses on a dip.
 However, computers today are powerful, and we can simulate transactions based on past data to determine the best values.
 (See /src/test/README.md)

-The Optimal values i have discovered based on the last 6 months of data are as follows:
+The Optimal values i have discovered based on the last 6 months of data for BTC and ETH are as follows:

 - UP = 0.16%;
 - DOWN= -1.15%;